-- Communicate with the healthcare team while giving report, updating patient conditions, and documenting the patient's status and care. - Utilize therapeutic communication skills when interacting with patients and family. - Incorporate effective communication techniques, and conflict resolution to produce positive professional working relationships to deliver evidence based patient centered care. - Evaluate data from all relevant sources, including technology in the delivery of care. - Apply technology and information management tools to support decision making for safe care while communicating information and monitoring outcomes. - 4.
-Demonstrate leadership by safely coordinating the care of multiple patients, while delegating to and collaborating with the healthcare team, patient, and family to provide the highest quality of care.
+- Communicate with the healthcare team while giving report, updating patient conditions, and documenting the patient's status and care. - Utilize therapeutic communication skills when interacting with patients and family. - Incorporate effective communication techniques, and conflict resolution to produce positive professional working relationships to deliver evidencebased patient centered care. - Evaluate data from all relevant sources, including technology in the delivery of care. - Apply technology and information management tools to support decision making for safe care while communicating information and monitoring outcomes. - Demonstrate leadership by safely coordinating the care of multiple patients, while delegating to and collaborating with the healthcare team, patient, and family to provide the highest quality of care.

-This outcome focuses on the core component of Leadership and expands on the NLN/NOADN identified core component of managing care.
-According to the AACN's #II Essential: Basic Organizational and Systems Leadership for Quality Care and Patient Safety, leadership includes managing care, delegating to others, coordinating care, communicating and collaborating with the healthcare team, investigating and sharing best practice guidelines, and serving as a leader in many capacities within the healthcare environment.
-This outcome addresses the QSEN competencies of quality improvement and collaboration.
+This outcome focuses on the core component of Leadership and expands on the NLN (2012)/OADN identified core component of managing care.
+Leadership includes managing care, delegating to others, coordinating care, communicating and collaborating with the healthcare team, investigating and sharing best practice guidelines, and serving as a leader in many capacities within the healthcare environment (Ellis, 2021).
+This outcome addresses the QSEN competencies of quality improvement and collaboration (QSEN, 2023).
 Quality improvement is defined as using "data to monitor the outcomes of care processes and use improvement methods to design and test changes to continuously improve the quality and safety of health care systems" (QSEN, 2023).
 Teamwork and collaboration is defined as functioning "effectively within nursing and inter-professional teams, fostering open communication, mutual respect, and shared decision-making to achieve quality patient care" (QSEN, 2023).